- Am I an international student?

 What tests do I need to take for admission to Oberlin?

-All applicants to Oberlin's College of Arts and Sciences must submit the results of the SAT I or the ACT Test (with writing).
+All applicants to Oberlin's College of Arts and Sciences must submit the results of the SAT I or the ACT Test.
+Optional essay sections are not required for either the SAT or ACT.
 As an international student, you are also required to demonstrate proficiency in English.
 This is normally accomplished through the submission of a TOEFL or IELTS exam result.
-Oberlin does not require the results from SAT II Subject Tests but will gladly consider them if you choose to submit scores.
-If you live in a country where these tests are not available, you may contact firstname.lastname@example.org to inquire about alternatives.
+Oberlin does not require the results from SAT II Subject Tests.
+If you live in a country where these tests are not available, you may contact email@example.com to inquire about alternatives.

 Do I need to send official score reports of my test results?

 Official score reports are required to document standard test results.
 Photocopies will be accepted as a preliminary measure, but admissions decisions are not considered final until official score reports are received.
 If you are concerned that your results will not reach Oberlin before the deadline, please contact the testing agency to see when the reports from your testing date will be available.